19near94/PaymentSystemApi/README.md

 I created a loop to get account detail with random generated data and use linq to order the account transaction to newest date.
 Adding unit test to the project to check if the conditions are met.

-For status property my assumption is that it has 3 value which is Success,Failed,Closed Success - If the payment or calling the API is successful Failed - If the transaction to API is failed.
+For status property my assumption is that it has 3 value which is Success,Failed,Closed.

+Success - If the payment or calling the API is successful Failed - If the transaction to API is failed.
 Closed - If the success transaction is now posted to the system.